pablocortez/home/README.md

 # home.ml
-An elegant, minimalst homepage for the web browser.
+An elegant, minimalist homepage for the web browser.